RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

      .. tab:: Windows

+          Open Vivado and using the TCL console navigate to the extracted folder and make a Vivado project.
-          On Windows search for **Vivado HLS 2020.1 Command Prompt** and launch it.
+          Alternatively, search for **Vivado HLS 2020.1 Command Prompt** and launch it.

-          Using the command line navigate to the extracted folder and make a Vivado project:
+          Navigate to the extracted folder and make a Vivado project:

           .. code-block:: bash